chapmanb/cloudbiolinux/README.md

-CloudBioLinux is a build and deployment system which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, freshly installed PC, or in the cloud.
+CloudBioLinux is a build and deployment system which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, freshly installed PC, or in the Cloud.
+All that is required is a login with ssh (secure shell) into a fresh base install of Linux.
+The CloudBiolinux scripts will login and install software remotely - followed by system configuration.

 By default CloudBioLinux includes a large suite of tools and libraries, largely pulled from the package management system provided by the image.
 In addition to the default configuration, other software configurations are supported through, so called, 'editions' and 'flavors'.
 An edition is a named base install, e.g. CloudBioLinux for Ubuntu.
 Such an Edition reflects shared installation properties